Acton, Massachusetts: Government

 Acton uses the Open Town Meeting form of town government.
-The town charter specifies that the annual town meeting must begin on the first Monday in April.
-The selectmen may also call a special town meeting at other times of the year to consider other business.
-Citizens may force a special town meeting by submitting a petition signed by 200 registered voters to the town clerk.
+The town charter specifies that the annual town meeting must begin on the first Monday in May.
+The Select Board may also call a special town meeting at other times of the year to consider other business.
+Citizens may call for a special town meeting by submitting a petition signed by 200 registered voters to the town clerk.
 Anyone may attend Town Meeting but only registered voters may vote.
 Acton also has a water district, which is run separately from town government, as a public utility.
+On May 6, 2024, Acton held an Annual Town Meeting with a record number of 2,601 voters within four different rooms inside the Acton-Boxborough Regional High School.

-Acton's elected officials include the following: the Select Board (5 members, 3-year terms), the Town Moderator (1 person, 1-year term), Acton members of the Acton-Boxborough Regional School Committee (7 members, 3-year terms), the Housing Authority (4 members, 5-year terms) and Memorial Library Trustees (3 members, 3-year terms).
-In addition, the town moderator appoints a finance committee (9 members, 3-year terms) which issues an opinion on each of the warrant articles presented to Town Meeting.
+Acton's elected officials include the following: the Select Board (five members, three-year terms), the Town Moderator (one person, one-year term), Acton members of the Acton-Boxborough Regional School Committee (seven members, three-year terms), the Housing Authority (four members, five-year terms) and Memorial Library Trustees (three members, three-year terms).
+In addition, the town moderator appoints a finance committee (nine members, three-year terms) which issues an opinion on each of the warrant articles presented to Town Meeting.
 In addition, a separate and independent branch of government, the Acton Water District, was established in 1912 and consists of three elected commissioners, an elected moderator, an elected clerk, an appointed district counsel, finance committee, Water Land Management Advisory Committee, and paid professional staff.

 The town services are primarily funded through the residential property tax, which is subject to the limitations imposed by state statute known as Proposition 2½.
 The Water District is funded through water rates, connection fees and property rental.
 The Water District revenues, however, are not subject to Proposition 2 1/2.

 State and federal government

-On the state level, Acton is represented in the Massachusetts Senate by James "Jamie" Eldridge, and in the Massachusetts House of Representatives by Danillo Sena and Tami Gouveia.
+On the state level, Acton is represented in the Massachusetts Senate by James "Jamie" Eldridge, and in the Massachusetts House of Representatives by Danillo Sena and Simon Cataldo.
 On the federal level, Acton is part of Massachusetts's 3rd congressional district, represented by Lori Trahan.
 The state's senior (Class I) member of the United States Senate is Elizabeth Warren.
 The junior (Class II) senator is Ed Markey.

 Civic infrastructure

 The civic infrastructure grew to accommodate the increasing population.
 A Water District was established in 1912 and a town-wide Fire Department was established in 1913.
 Acton was the first town in the area to have water-bound macadam highways.

 In 2005 a new Public Safety Facility was built that expanded space for the Police Department and provided for a Joint Dispatch area with the Fire Department.
+The newest fire station was constructed in North Acton on Harris Street and placed into service in 2022.